tstockwell/TermSatNet/ReRite.Wiki/LucidExpressions/structured-expressions.md

 - A left cofactor occurs in L, the left-hand side of an expression.
 - A right cofactor occurs in R, the right-hand side of an expression.

 ## Inference Rules

 SE has the following inference rules...
 - ordering
-- ground
+- ground rules
-- iteration/deiteration
-- exchange
+- iteration/deiteration/exchange (the *structural* rules)

 Rules should only ever applied to a mostly-canonical or canonical expression.
 The proof procedure minimizes expressions from the bottom up, so enforcing this rule is easy.